-It’s still very much business as usual as I continue to perform my Driveway concerts around Leighton Buzzard.
+It’s still very much business as usual as I continue to perform my Driveway Concerts around Leighton Buzzard.
 Last week I was fortunate enough to perform four of my originally scheduled D-Day “We’ll Meet Again” shows which took me to Harrow, Banbury, High Wycombe and Wing.
-Sadly Saturday’s D-Day show proved to be something of a wash-out.
-For now I’ve put the show on hold for when the weather improves.
+Sadly Saturday’s D-Day show proved to be somewhat of a wash-out.
+For now I’ve put the show on hold until the weather improves.
 Instead I decided to stream live from my sitting room as the thunder rumbled out-side and Tigger went mad running up and down the stairs until he finally decided to hide under a bed.

 ATS Sweetheart in High Wycombe!

-The French press have been busy reporting on how deserted Arromanches and the Normandy cost line is this year which is normally packed full of tourists in June for the D-Day Commemorations.
-We are already booked for next year and I’m looking forward to when things get back to normal although we must take one step at a time.
+The French press has been busy reporting on how deserted Arromanches and the Normandy coastline is this year which is normally packed full of tourists in June for the D-Day Commemorations.
+We are already booked for next year and I’m looking forward to when things get back to normal, although we must take one step at a time.

 Don’t Sit Under the Apple Tree in Banbury!

 I’m extremely creative and I confess I long for new experiences.
-I’m growing board with so much of the same and I’m constantly doodling down designs and ideas which I long to put into production and make happen.
-TV has lost it’s appeal and I miss going out for lunch and visiting Antique centers and fabric shops which always inspire me.
-It’s not the same buying on line and I love the experience of going into a shop and then going out for tea afterwards.
+I’m growing bored with so much of the same and I’m constantly doodling down designs and ideas which I long to put into production and make happen.
+TV has lost it’s appeal and I miss going out for lunch and visiting Antique centers and fabric shops, which always inspire me.
+It’s not the same buying online; I love the experience of going into a shop and then going out for tea afterwards.
 Such a treat!